AY2324S2-CS2103T-W08-4/tp/docs/UserGuide.md

 - Success: `Project <PROJECT_NAME> is set as <STATUS>.`
 - Failure:
   - `Project <PROJECT_NAME> not found: Please make sure the project exists.`
-  - `The status has been entered in the wrong format.`
   - `Please enter a valid status: complete/incomplete.`
-  - `Please enter the status and project fields.`
+  - `Names should be alphanumerical and not empty.`

 ![SetProjectStatusCommandResult](images/SetProjectStatusCommandResult.png)